-Today, My Mama (Janice) shares memories from her childhood and a family recipe, to boot! ~Christy
+Today, My Mama (Janice) shares memories from her childhood and a family recipe for Scalloped Potatoes, to boot! ~Christy

 This is from my Mama, Janice:

 This dish is an old comfort food recipe.
 Whenever I make it, I’m taken back to my early teenage years.
 Every Friday after my mother and stepfather got off work, we would go to my Uncle Charlie’s cafe, The Dixie Belle.
 He ran the cafe (it was too small to be called a restaurant) with my Aunt Rachel.
 It was a family cafe or diner as they would probably call it now.
 They always had a typewritten page inserted into the menu with a paper clip that listed the plate lunch choices for that day.
 I don’t remember how much a plate lunch was but it couldn’t have been much.
 There were usually five of us, my stepfather, mother, grandmother, sister and myself.
 We looked so forward to going out to eat.
 Usually it was the only time we went each week.
 Four times a month.
 It was a real special treat for all of us.
 I imagine it was especially nice for my mother and grandmother since they didn’t have to cook.

 Plate lunches usually had a choice of three meats, five or six vegetables (one of which was always cole slaw) and corn bread or roll.
 When I got lucky scalloped potatoes were on the menu as one of the choices.
 I had never had these before starting to eat there.
 We usually had our potatoes fried, mashed, or stewed.
 Just the name promised something special and I was never disappointed.
 They were always so creamy with the stringy cheese sauce.
 I savored every bite.
 I hadn’t thought about our little trips to The Dixie Belle until I started making this recipe for you.
 Then, before I knew it I was 12 years old again and eating with my family.